MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-offline-data.md

 :::image type="content" source="./media/mobile-apps-offline-data/power-bi-iphone-no-network.png" alt-text="Screenshot that shows Power BI mobile app with 'No network' message.":::

-By default, Power BI refreshes the data frequently so you get up-to-date answers to your business questions any time, even while commuting or roaming.
+By default, Power BI refreshes the data frequently so you get up-to-date answers to your business questions anytime, even while commuting or roaming.

 ## Data access while you're offline